IvanGav/JurassicChess/README.md

-# Crazy9x9
+# Jurassic Chess

-This is web version of Crazy9x9 (read "crazy nines") Chess variant.
-It's completely made up my a small group of people including me (If you're one of them and want to be mentioned here, tell).
-It's very scuffed.
+Jurassic chess variant.
+Don't expect it to be good, it's quite *prehistoric*.

 Written in Typescript (ts).
 To compile ts files, you can use `./mk.bash`.
 Generated Javascript (js) files will be put into the home directory, together with "index.html".